 With qualified, dedicated and committed staff that has a passion for the environment the department is able to implement prioritized environmental legislation effectively.
-Good internal working relations, team spirit and cooperation result in effective and efficient achievement of goals and objectives and are a strong tool to ensure that the impacts of the weaknesses that the Department faces are kept to a minimum.
+These strong points ensure that the impacts of the weaknesses that the Department faces are kept to a minimum.
 Refer to the paragraphs below for an explanation how the Department plans to address its weaknesses and threats.